ubaldot/vim-microdebugger/README.md

 > [!CAUTION]
 >
 > **For Windows users.**
+> When you run `continue` with no breakpoints it does not seem possible to
+> take control back of the gdb console.
+In that case you must go on the gdb
+> console and`<c-w>:close!`.
+>
-> **Don't run continue if you don't have any breakpoint set!**
+> However, if you are willing to download [SendSignalCtrlC.exe](https://github.com/SergeyPirogov/video-recorder-java/raw/master/core/src/main/resources/SendSignalCtrlC.exe)
-> Termdebug in windows runs in prompt mode.
-For some strange reason when you
-> run `continue` without any breakpoint or when you run `interrupt`, the connection with
-> openocd server is lost and the behavior becomes unpredictable.
-You detect
-> such anomaly when typing any command in the gdb console results in having no response.
-> **BE CAREFUL** Because in some unlucky cases the output of the gdb commands could be appended in your file
-> located in the `:Source` windows without you noticing it.
+> and place in your Windows path, then you have an additional command
-> If you experience this behavior simply go to the gdb console windows, run
+> `:Interrupt` mapped locally on `<c-c>` that you can use to interrupt the gdb
+> execution.
+>
-> `:close!` and check the buffer in the `Source` window.
+> **BE CAREFUL** since the command may append garbage to the buffer opened in
+> the `:Source` window.

 ## Commands